-He has been married before, twice, both of the marriages ending in divorce because Diego was unfaithful.
+He has been married before, twice, and both of the marriages ended in divorce because Diego was unfaithful.
 However, the beauty needed the beast.
-Diego was already a very successful artist and offered to buy Frida’s parents house and pay off all her medical expenses.
+Diego was already a very successful artist and offered to buy Frida’s parents’ house and pay off all her medical expenses.

 Their marriage would be one of the most passionate yet tumultuous and probably one of the most famous marriages in the art world.
 Two great Mexican Artists married each other.
 Frida wrote,

 Their passion and devotion for each other were matched with jealousy and anger.
 Diego promised to be loyal to Frida but he couldn’t keep his promise.
 This broke Frida’s heart and eventually drove her to her own affairs.

 Marriage bliss and the USA